Should you Give Money to Panhandlers?

 Giving Money to Panhandlers: A Question of Ethical Principles (or Tugged Emotions)

-Panhandlers, beggars, the homeless, street bums… call them what you will, but lets just categorize them as ‘people in the streets asking you for your money’.
+Panhandlers, beggars, the homeless, street bums, human beings… call them what you will, but lets just categorize them as ‘people in the streets asking you for your money’.

 For clarification, I’d put street performers in whole different category altogether.
 If Spoonman shows up in my town and puts on a show, I’m throwing in a 5-spot.
 A street mime?
 Probably not.
 Calhoun Tubbs?
 Absolutely.
 But I digress…